eliaquimbrandao/azure-storage-scripts/README.md

 ## Additional information

-- Codes continued to be improved
+- Codes continued to be improved.
+- I'll try to bring here Script to help with your Azure Infrastructure Automation.
-- I'm not an expert but I try my best :smile:
+- I'm not an expert but I try my best :smile:.
 - If you want to contribute, you are always welcome.

 ## License